TEESDAAL/Result/README.md

 ```java
 Result<Integer> evilResult = Result.of(()-> new IllegalArgumentException(s));
 ```
 And for some reason if you find a function that unwisely throws instead of returning a result.
-You can using the `fromFunction` passing in a supplier that calls the method to convert the exception it would throw into a result.
+You can (partiallly) address these crimes using the `fromFunction` passing in a supplier that calls the method to convert the exception it would throw into a result.

 ```java
 Result<Integer> goodDivision = Result.fromFunction(()->divide(2, 4));